LaughingSun/ecmascript-db/README.md

 Imagine no longer, but EXPERIENCE it now!

 This project datamines specifications and documents on the web and tests their accuaracy on all platforms it knows about: building an excellent database for spec information and implementing the ability to filter the search results.

+Go to http://laughingsun.github.io/ecmascript-db for a nightly developer version of the site.

 Oh yeah, we have arrived!